 Widget

-Use the Digifabster widget for your purposes
+Use the enhanced Digifabster widget to create an order on your customer's behalf.

 Additional information about the order statuses

-We have several order statuses that we provide shop-owners.
+We have several order statuses that we provide shop owners.
 Each one can be used to track what stage an order is in.

 Below is a list of all of the order statuses and a description for each one.